opendocsg/slw-judgments-backfill/2012_SGHC_1/report.md

 **_The District Judge’s first decision_**

-8       The District Judge dismissed the Respondent’s claim (see _Koh Poh Seng v Low Leong Meng_ [2010] SGDC 256) (“the District Judge’s First Decision”).
+8       The District Judge dismissed the Respondent’s claim (see _Koh Poh Seng v Low Leong Meng_ <span class="citation">[2010] SGDC 256</span>) (“the District Judge’s First Decision”).
 He held that the Email was not defamatory. [note: 12] In his view, the substance of the Email was this (see the District Judge’s First Decision at

 [21] [note: 13] :